-In total, 687 (2022: 676) of the 1,252 (2022: 1,258) suppliers assessed via EcoVadis or audited via TfS or PSCI improved their sustainability performance in 2023.
+In total, 858 (2023: 687) of the 1,455 (2023: 1,252) suppliers assessed via EcoVadis or audited via TfS or PSCI improved their sustainability performance in 2024.

-In 2023, we were not prompted to end any supplier relationship solely due to sustainability performance.
+In 2024, we were not prompted to end any supplier relationship solely due to sustainability performance.

+VI.
 Grievance Mechanisms

 We support all our employees in acting with integrity.
 Therefore, we conduct communication campaigns and offer ongoing training programs that cover compliance and human rights.
 For example, our annual, company-wide "speak up" campaign, aims to foster an open reporting culture and communicates the various options for reporting compliance violations.
 This campaign involves regular information and communication at the global level to create an environment in which our employees can address compliance violations without reservations and thus put Bayer's value concepts into practice.
-Also, the "Fairness and Respect at Work" Training raises awareness and guidance on when and how to speak up in case of observing non-complaint behaviour at the workplace.
+Also, the "Code of Conduct" Training raises awareness and guidance on when and how to speak up in case of observing non-complaint behavior at the workplace.

 Bayer manages its businesses responsibly and in compliance with the statutory requirements and regulations of the countries in which it operates.
-What we mean by compliance is the legally impeccable behaviour of our employees in their daily work and expect this as well from our suppliers.
+What we mean by compliance is the expectation of legally impeccable behavior of our employees in their daily work as well from our suppliers.
 We do not tolerate any violation of applicable laws, codes of conduct or internal regulations.
 Suspected compliance violations, including violations of human rights, can be reported - anonymously if desired and if permitted by respective national law - through different channels.
-For the general public, for our employees and the employees of our suppliers, we offer a web-form and a worldwide compliance hotline operated by an independent service provider.
-Suspected violations can be reported by anyone either via the internet or through a phone call made in the caller's preferred language and answered by independent specialists.